Heini-Maria/Heini-Maria/README.md

 # Hi there, I'm Heini-Maria 👋

-### I am a frontend developer with a marketing backroung
+### I am a frontend developer with a marketing backround

 I'm Finnish but based in Malta.
-I am fairly new in the coding but I'm super happy I followed my intuition and decided to start learning.
-I just love creating stuff seeing it work on the internet.
+I am fairly new in coding but I'm super happy I followed my intuition and decided to start learning.
+I just love creating stuff and seeing it work on the internet.

 I'm constantly trying to grow and learn new skills. <br />